corrode/corrode.github.io/content/blog/memory-safety/index.md

 The CRA applies to any product with digital elements placed on the EU market, regardless of where it was developed.
 If you sell software or connected hardware in Europe, this is already your reality.

+And the deadlines are close.
+The CRA was adopted on October 10, 2024, and entered into force on December 11, 2024.
+The **vulnerability and incident reporting obligations** apply from **September 11, 2026**, and the **main obligations** apply from **December 11, 2027**.

 ### Germany: BSI NIS-2 Security Measures and the Sovereign Tech Fund

 Germany has been one of the most proactive governments in supporting memory-safe software.